imjoker/Bazooka/README.md

 # Bazooka
 # WIP

-Bazooka is a multi-level platform game, where the player has to save their village by shooting the enemies with the bazooka and stop them from going beyond defense point.
+Bazooka is a multi-level platform game, where the player has to save their village by shooting the enemies with the bazooka and stop them from going beyond defense point (the player).
 A story narrative sets up the motive and involvement for the player.

 ### Features include:
 - **Multi-levels**